hagerstown/comprehensive-plan/content/02-introduction/01-mandate.md

 - A statement of objectives for the future development of the jurisdiction
 - A statement of policy for the land use development of the jurisdiction
 - A statement of policy for the development of public ways, public places, public lands, public structures, and public utilities

+This plan thus intends to fulfill Indiana state statutes regarding town planning as well as provide the town of Hagerstown with a useful tool for the future.